VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ### 7.1 Important Code Snippets

-This section highlights key code implementations that demonstrate the core functionality of the PlateMate system.
+This section highlights key code implementations that demonstrate the core functionality of the CookToDoor system.

 #### 7.1.1 Backend Code Snippets